guillermooo/sublime-undocs/source/extensibility/packages.rst

    **shipped packages**
    **default packages**
       A set of packages
-      that Sublime Text ships with by default.
+      that Sublime Text ships with.
-      They are included in every installation,
-      though technically not required,
+      Some of these packages are :term:`core packages` while others enhance Sublime Text
-      and enhance Sublime Text out of the box.
+      to support common programming languages out of the box.

       Examples: Default, Python, Java, C++, Markdown